ajvsandhu/MMA-Statistics-Zocratic/backend/ml/README.md

 - Takedown Defense (td_def)
 - Submission Average (sub_avg)
 - Win/Loss Record
-- Reach
+- Finish rates (KO, submission)
+- Physical attributes (height, reach, weight)
-- Recent Win Percentage (from last 5 fights)
+- Recent performance metrics
+- Fighter activity status (active vs. retired)
+- Experience factors (total fights, days since last fight)
+- Stylistic matchup indicators

 ## How It Works

 1. **Data Collection**: The model pulls fighter statistics and their last 5 fights from the database.
-2. **Feature Extraction**: Numerical features are extracted from fighter data, including converting percentages to floats, parsing records, and calculating recent win rates.
+2. **Feature Engineering**: Comprehensive features are extracted from fighter data, including status (active/retired), physical attributes, fight history, and fighting style indicators.
-3. **Training**: A Random Forest classifier is trained on the extracted features using scikit-learn.
+3. **Training**: A Gradient Boosting classifier is trained with probability calibration to ensure naturally calibrated predictions.
+4. **Evaluation**: The model is evaluated using various metrics including Brier score to ensure prediction quality.
-4. **Prediction**: When a prediction is requested, the model compares the stats of both fighters and predicts the winner along with a confidence score.
+5. **Prediction**: When a prediction is requested, the model compares the stats of both fighters and predicts the winner with calibrated probability that reflects real-world odds.

+## Fighter Activity Status

+The model distinguishes between active and retired fighters:
+- Active fighters: Competed within the last 2 years
+- Retired fighters: No competition in over 2 years or explicitly marked as retired

+This distinction helps the model make more accurate predictions for:
+- Active vs. Active matchups
+- Active vs. Retired matchups
+- Retired vs. Retired matchups

 ## API Endpoints